In this post, I’m going to share some key ways that you can automate your business, save time and increase revenue.

 Let’s start with something obvious but important: online ads.

-1 Use online advertising
+1. Use online advertising

 2. Use autoresponders

-3. Use an RSS feed to disseminate content
+3. Use an RSS feed to disseminate content automatically

-If you have a website worth its salt, it will contain a blog with an RSS feed.
 This RSS feed can be used to power all sort of stuff automatically — if you set things up correctly, your RSS feed can:

 - allow others to display links to your articles on their websites which are automatically updated every time you post new content